-Many patients who are harmed by doctors file suits against the hospitals they were treated at.
+Many patients who are harmed by doctors file suits against the hospitals they were treated at with the help of a Maryland hospital error injury lawyer.
 However, a doctor must be an employee of the hospital for you to sue the hospital.
-If the doctor is an independent contractor, you must file a lawsuit against the medical practitioner who harmed you personally.
-The doctor should have medical liability insurance.
-The misdiagnosis may be the fault of another party like a lab technician or a nurse.
+If the doctor is an independent contractor, you must file a lawsuit against the medical practitioner who harmed you personally. the doctor should have medical liability insurance. the misdiagnosis may be the fault of another party like a lab technician or a nurse.
 In some cases, more than one party can be held liable for a patient’s injuries.

 Talk to Baltimore Medical Misdiagnosis Attorney Randolph Rice Today

 Medical misdiagnosis cases are often traumatic for all parties involved.
 Patients and their families typically trust doctors and surgeons.
 Hospitals like Johns Hopkins Medicine in Baltimore and its doctors know their professional reputations are on the line when medical malpractice lawsuits are filed.
 These cases are often contested.